 So why are most apps native?
 The reason is that native apps have a number of significant advantages over the alternatives.

-- They offer the fastest, most reliable and most responsive experience to users.
+Native apps offer the fastest, most reliable and most responsive experience to users.

 It’s still possible using the alternatives, but it’s easiest on native.

-You get the opportunity to continually bring your audience back for more which is key to a successful app.
+You get the opportunity to continually bring your audience back for more, which is key to a successful app.

 There are dozens of UI/UX differences that make users feel at home.
 By building native, you don’t have to compromise with UI/UX that you hope will be user-friendly for all platforms.

 Disadvantages of native mobile apps

-- Native apps generally cost more to make than hybrid apps
+Native apps generally cost more to make than hybrid apps.

 Examples of Native Apps